Print Friendly

 The children were taken away again.

-With na…taj Negators
+With na…taj negators

 na…taj + b’ik > na…tu’b’ik